Troy Aikman NFL Football: Development and release

 Troy Aikman NFL Football was developed by Leland Interactive Media and published by Tradewest, who signed former NFL player Troy Aikman to endorse their then-upcoming American football project.
 Aikman was also heavily involved in its production by creating the plays as well as being designed alongside the Super Bowl MVP.

 Troy Aikman NFL Football was initially released in North America for the Super NES in August 1994 and was later released in Europe by Sony Electronic Publishing during the same year.
-The Sega Genesis version, developed by Tradewest themselves, was released shortly after the SNES version by Williams Entertainment and only in North America on October.
+The Sega Genesis version, also developed by Leland Interactive Media (credited as Tradewest), was released shortly after the SNES version only in North America on October.
 Versions for both Macintosh and PC were also in development and advertised to be released during the same period as with other version, but neither port were published for unknown reasons.
 The Atari Jaguar version, developed at Telegames' CDG division, was released first released in North America on February 1, 1995, then in Europe on May of the same year and later in Japan by Messe Sansao in July.
 This last version of the game features digitized graphics and sprites, instead of the original hand-drawn look in the 16-bit versions.